canonical/mongodb-operator/documentation/tutorial.md

 ```shell
 mongosh "<uri copied from juju run-action  database-integrator/0 get-credentials --wait>"
 ```
-*Note: be sure you wrap the URI in `"` with no trailing whitespace*
+*Note: be sure you wrap the URI in `"` with no trailing whitespace*.

 You will now be in the mongo shell as the user created for this relation.
 When you relate two applications Charmed MongoDB automatically sets up a user and database for you.
 Enter `show dbs` into the MongoDB shell, this will output:
 ```shell
 test-database  8.00 KiB
 ```
-This is the name of the database we specified when we first deployed the `database-integrator` charm.
+This is the name of the database we specified when we first deployed the `data-integrator` charm.
 To create a collection in the "test-database" and then show the collection enter:
 ```shell
 db.createCollection("test-collection")
 show collections